Goldman Sachs asks U.S. employees about vaccination status - memo

-Goldman Sachs Group Inc (GS.N) has asked its U.S. employees to report their COVID-19 vaccination status by Thursday afternoon as the Wall Street bank plans their return to the office, according to a memo seen by Reuters.
+(Reuters) - Goldman Sachs Group Inc has asked its U.S. employees to report their COVID-19 vaccination status by Thursday afternoon as the Wall Street bank plans their return to the office, according to a memo seen by Reuters.

 It said in the memo it was mandatory for employees to submit their vaccination status.